jessey-git/fx-gltf/README.md

 * Saving: Data URIs

 ### General (future)
-* Add a convenience method for saving models (mirroring what is done for loading)
 * Make manipulation api a bit better by allowing easier creation of objects (C++20 will allow more intuitive aggregate struct initialization so maybe wait until then...)

 ## License